vedi/unity3d-levelup/README.md

 2. Double-click on them following the order they appear above.
 It'll import all the necessary files into your project.
 > If you are completely new to SOOMLA you can use the [All-in-One](https://github.com/soomla/unity3d-levelup/raw/master/soomla-unity3d-all-in-one.unitypackage) unitypackage which contains all the above packages in one package.
 Importing it is equivalent to preforming the above steps.

-3. Drag the "CoreEvents", "StoreEvents", "ProfileEvents" and "LevelUpEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
+3. ~~Drag the "CoreEvents", "StoreEvents", "ProfileEvents" and "LevelUpEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
 You should see it listed in the "Hierarchy" panel.
-[This step MUST be done for unity3d-levelup to work properly]
+[This step MUST be done for unity3d-levelup to work properly]~~

+    >This step is no longer required starting from LevelUp v1.1.0

 4. On the menu bar click "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret" (also setup Public Key if you're building for Google Play):
     - _Soomla Secret_ - is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)
     **Choose the secret wisely.
 You can't change it after you launch your game!**